Gleethos/neureka/src/main/java/neureka/backend/api/README.md

 definition for this standardized API.<br>
-As you can image there is an infinitely large number of different algorithms which could act as operations for an equally large number of input tensors... <br>
+As you can image there is an infinitely large number of different algorithms which could act as operations for an equally large number of unique input tensor configurations... <br>
 Additionally for every operation there might also be any number of concrete implementations tailored to specific hardware, tensor dimensions or merely performance requirements.